sivareddyit/qubership-envgene/docs/application-manifest.md

    1. One umbrella chart per application
    2. Multiple umbrella charts per application
    3. One non-umbrella chart per application
    4. Multiple non-umbrella charts per application

 **A1:** All Helm chart structures used in practice within the Qubership (including those listed above) must be supported by the Application Manifest model

 **Q2:** Should the Application Manifest be compatible with other deployers?

 **A2:** No

 **Q3:** Should deploying a 3rd-party Application (Helm chart) by Argo require an Application manifest?

 **A3:** Yes

 **Q4:** Is there enough information in a 3rd-party Application (Helm chart) to create an Argo Application CR?

 **A4:**

 **Q5:** Should profile overrides allow setting parameters not present in the baseline profile?
-As an application developer, I want to restrict the set of configurable performance parameters to prevents users from introducing unsupported configurations.
+As an application developer, I want to restrict the set of configurable performance parameters to prevents users from introducing unsupported configurations

 **A5:** Performance parameters should be explicitly distinguished (e.g., via JSON schema).
-However, restricting their use is unnecessary.
+However, restricting their use is unnecessary

 **Q6:** Should CM provide access to baseline profiles?
 As a environment configurator, I need to modify performance parameters while seeing baseline values to prevent context switching

 **A6:** Yes

 **Q7:** Should environment configurator be able to customize some parameters from [deploy-descriptor.yaml](https://github.com/Netcracker/qubership-envgene/blob/feature/es_impovement_step_2/docs/calculator-cli.md#version-20deployment-parameter-context-deploy-descriptoryaml) or [per service deployment-parameters.yaml](https://github.com/Netcracker/qubership-envgene/blob/feature/es_impovement_step_2/docs/calculator-cli.md#version-20deployment-parameter-context-per-service-deployment-parametersyaml) in **no Application Manifest** option?

 **A7:** Yes, but these parameters must be validated for necessity.

 **Q8:** Should the application developer be able to introduce their own types in the component type in the Application Manifest?

 **A8:** Not at this time, but possibly in the future.

 **Q9:** How are Helm app charts and Docker images created, built, and linked in mature open-source projects?

 **A9:**

 **Q10:** How are the version in Chart.yaml and the Helm chart artifact version in the OCI registry related?
 What should be specified in the version attribute of the `application/vnd.qubership.helm.chart` component for release and non-release versions?